 This Seventy writes as if what he says is common knowledge all Latter-day Saints always knew.
 After all, Whitmer wrote his pamphlet in the 1880s, close to a century and a half ago!
 Yet what about the time before 2015?
 Many questions are unanswered, including these:

 - Why did the LDS Church leaders make it appear that Smith ran his finger over the literal Book of Mormon plates when they certainly knew this was not the case?
-(Possible answer: It sounds more spiritual than having the Mormon founder look at a magic rock to get the translation.)
+(Possible answer: It looks more spiritual to have uncovered plates and no hat/seer stone than having the Mormon founder look at a magic rock to get the translation.)

 - What was it that made the church come to terms with the real history?
 (Possible answer: The Internet has shed too much of the history for the church to deny this fact any longer, and perhaps coming to terms is nothing more than damage control.)

 - If Smith didn’t need to look at the plates for the actual translation of the Book of Mormon, then why did he have to take the plates home with him in 1827 when they were so heavy, most likely weighing over 200 pounds?
 (See here.)

 - Did the plates need to be near-by in order to translate them, even though Smith didn’t look at them with his literal eyes?
 (Possible answer: Does God work through “osmosis”?
 If so, it seemed like the translation could have just as easily come with the seer stone even if the plates were three miles away.)

 Every Latter-day Saint ought to wonder why the church now appears to be so eager to tell its history in its magazines pages and include art that had never appeared before 2017.

 Conclusion and Something to Think About